insin/nwb/docs/Commands.md

 If  `name` is not provided, the name of the current directory will be used.

-### `serve` - serve a React app
+### `serve` - serve an app

 ```
 nwb serve
 ```

-Starts a development server which serves a React app with hot reloading.
+Starts a development server which serves an app with hot module reloading.

 * JavaScript and CSS changes will be applied on the fly without refreshing the page.
 * Syntax errors made while the development server is running will appear as an overlay in your browser.